learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 ## Code Coverage

 Included with this lesson is a tool that will generate a Coverage Report that shows how much of our code is tested when we run our tests.
-After a test run, you can open the file generated in `coverage/index.html` from terminal with `open coverage/index.html`.
+After a test run, you can open the file generated in `coverage/index.html` from terminal with `open coverage/index.html` (**If you're using the Learn IDE, don't run the `open` command here.
+Instead run `httpserver` and then open the IP address noted in browser and select the link to `coverage/`**).
 It should pop up in your browser and look like:

 ![Coverage](https://dl.dropboxusercontent.com/s/59peed056jjk9xm/2015-09-20%20at%203.39%20PM.png)